leapdao/docs/docs/validators/instructions.md

-# Becoming a Validator
+# FAQ

+This section answers commons questions for new validators.

 ## Where to get started ?

-To apply for a Validator spot in the Leap Network is pretty easy.
-You just have to set up a node and guarantee a 24/7 Uptime.
-We provide you with an easy explanation how you can set up a node.
+To apply for a validator slot in the Leap Network you need to:
+1. set up a node and
+2. guarantee a 24/7 Uptime

+We provide you with an explanation on how to set up a node here:

 [Explenation - Hoe to set up a Node](#)

-After the Setup of the node you have to provide your signer key and the tendermint key and a contact.
-Fill out this Sign Up form and you can be a part of the slot auction with your Validator.
+After the setup of the node you have to provide your validator address, validator Id and contact email.
+Fill out the sign-up form and you can be a part of the slot auction with your Validator.

 [Sign Up - Register as a Validator](https://docs.google.com/forms/d/e/1FAIpQLSdQtc5LoEyWkc5-86SOLW3xK8cRNwuByC7SIrA9MdWeAiuBZw/viewform)